top of page

 Drain and rinse chickpeas.
 Rub off skins (optional).
 Add to food processor along with all ingredients except for chocolate chips.
 Pulse until blended.
 (Add a little water if the mixture is too dry.)
 Avoid overmixing; mix just until batter is sticky and stays together when you press it together with your fingers.
 Scoop batter into tablespoon-sized balls.

-No-Bake Energy Balls with Chickpeas
+No-Bake Protein Energy Balls with Chickpeas

 Ingredients: